-A century since the First World War, gangrene remains a problem, albeit a less deadly problem, for many people.
-A significant number of soldiers in WWI and in the Second World War acquired the most serious, infectious form of gangrene, with half of those infected with this, now relatively rare skin and soft tissue disease dying because of it.1
+A significant number of soldiers in the two world wars acquired the most serious, infectious form of gangrene, with more than half of those infected dying because of it.

 Contents of this article: